Scissors mechanism

 A scissors mechanism uses linked, folding supports in a criss-cross 'X' pattern.

+The scissor mechanism is a mechanical linkage system used to create vertical motion or extension.
+It consists of a series of interconnected, folding supports that resemble the shape of a pair of scissors, hence its name.
+The scissor mechanism is widely employed in various applications, including scissor lifts, folding tables, adjustable height platforms, and automotive jacks.

 Workings

 Extension is achieved by applying pressure to the outside of a set of supports located at one end of the mechanism, elongating the crossing pattern.

 This can be achieved through hydraulic, pneumatic, mechanical or simply muscular means.